wpwonglab/Brownian-Dynamics-Simulation/Tethered LJ polymer/README.md

 Shear Flow is applied from negative to postive x direction and velocity is dependent on height from the surface in Z

-Requires compiling of two fortran mex files ("bd_hyd_Blake_v1.F" and "bd_force_surf_ID.F") Precompiled files incuded might work but cannot be modified
+Requires compiling of two fortran mex files ("bd_hyd_Blake_v1.F" and "bd_force_surf_ID.F")

 Example compiling in matlab with proper fortran compiler setup